-State regulations require licensed instructional personnel be assigned to each elementary school and that the ratio of students to teachers does not exceed the following:
+State regulations require licensed instructional personnel be assigned to each school and that the ratio of students to teachers does not exceed the following:

-Kindergarten 24:1 with no class being larger than 29 students (teacher assistant is required for classes with more than 24 students)

-Grades 1 - 3 24:1 with no class larger than 30 students in ADM Grades 4 - 6 25:1 with no class larger than 35 students in ADM
+- Kindergarten 24:1 with no class being larger than 29 students (teacher assistant is required if ADM exceeds 24 students) - Grades 1 3 24:1 with no class larger than 30 students in ADM - Grades 4 6 25:1 with no class larger than 35 students in ADM - Grades 6-12 21:1 school-wide ratios of students in ADM; one planning period per day Or the equivalent, unencumbered of any teaching or supervisory duties - 24:1 in English class in ADM

-Virginia also provides generous incentives to localities to reduce primary class sizes (K-3).
+Additionally, the state provides generous incentives to localities, which reduce class sizes in kindergarten through grade three (K-3).
 The target class size set by the State varies with the concentration of at-risk students as determined by the number of free lunch students.
-K-3 Class Size Reduction payments are based on a three-year average of free lunch eligibility.
-For schools that participate in the Community Eligibility Provision (CEP) program, such entitlements are based on the most recent Free Lunch eligibility data available prior to that school's enrollment in CEP.
+For FY2023 and FY2024 K-3 Class Size Reduction Program calculations, a three-year average (October 2017, 2018, and 2019) of free lunch eligibility data is used.
+For schools that participate in the Community Eligibility Provision program, such entitlements are based on the most recent Free Lunch eligibility data available prior to that school's enrollment in the Community Eligibility Provision program